 - may have a title;

-- may not be a copy of another picture or work of art, or a poster, photograph or cartoon;
+- may not be a copy of another picture or work of art, poster or cartoon.

-- must be the child's own, original and unaided work in its entirety and if prepared at home, countersigned by the parent to verify this.
+- must be the child's own, original and unaided work in its entirety.

 Each entry should have the artist's name, address and date of birth written on the reverse side.